cmbrandt/cxx-fundamentals/2_class_design_special.md

   Resource* ptr;   // Uninitialized
 };

-Widget w;          // Default initialization using the default constructor
+Widget w;          // Default initialization using the default ctor
 ```

 Value initialization chanages the fundamental behavior of the class, value initializing every fundamental type and default constructing each class type.
 Still using the compiler generated default constructor below, the `int` is initialized to zero, the `std::string` remains an empty string, and the pointer is initialized to `nullptr`.